mum-rs/mum/README.md

 ### Optional features

 mum contains optional features that are enabled by default.
-To compile without them, build with --no-default-features.
+To compile without them, build/install with --no-default-features.
 Features can then be enabled separately with --features "FEATURES".

 The following features can be specified: